Tian mi mi: Luhan version

-Chinese singer and actor Luhan recorded the song for the soundtrack of the 2015 mainland Chinese release of the 1996 film Comrades: Almost a Love Story.
+Chinese singer Luhan recorded the song for the soundtrack of the 2015 mainland Chinese release of the 1996 film Comrades: Almost a Love Story.
 In January 2015, it was announced that Luhan would be singing the theme song for the film's release in China, according to Chinese media outlet Sina.
 The movie, directed by Hong Kong filmmaker Peter Chan, was originally released in 1996.
 Due to the political tension between Hong Kong and mainland China, however, it took 19 years for the film to be approved for release in China.
 A member of the production team explained, "Peter Chan asked [Chinese musician] Dou Feng to arrange for the recording of a new version of the theme song, and requested that Luhan sing for the film's soundtrack."
 Director Peter Chan is said to have asked Luhan to participate due to his gentle and clear voice, as he felt it would be effective in expressing the emotions of the song.
 The song was officially released on 3 February 2015.

-A teaser video was released on 2 February 2015.
-The music video was released two days later.